-The path can either start from one of the node and goes up to one of the LCAs of these nodes and again come down to the deepest node of some other subtree or can exist as a diameter of one of the child of the current node.
+The path can either start from one of the nodes and go up to one of the LCAs of these nodes and again come down to the deepest node of some other subtree or can exist as a diameter of one of the child of the current node.

 The solution will exist in any one of these:

-- Sum of Height of highest two subtree + 1
+- Sum of Height of the highest two subtree + 1